andrewauclair/ModernDocking/Writerside/topics/Working-With-Layouts.md

 The docking framework can store these layouts for you and provides special `JMenuItem`s that can restore named layouts on the application.

 Layouts can be restored by using the `restoreApplicationLayout` and `restoreWindowLayout` methods of the `DockingState` class.
 This undocks all dockables from the window (or entire application for an ApplicationLayout) and docks the dockables specified by the layout.

+Default layout management and restore is discussed in [Persistence](Persistence.md)